EinLama/Textadventure/README.md

 Just a small experiment for `#instance_eval` and all the stuff you can do with it.

-Servers as a subject for my talk at Cologne.rb in May 2012.
+Serves as a subject for my talk at Cologne.rb in May 2012.
 This is not intended for serious use, just for fun and discussing.

 To run it: